Learn on any device or from the comfort of your own home! Sign up for Georgia Drivers Ed today!

 Fortunately, there are things you can do to prepare for the exam and there are also mistakes you should avoid when it comes to taking your Georgia driving test.
-Here are some of the pitfalls you'll want to sidestep on the rod to getting your license:

 In Georgia, most teen drivers are required to complete at least 40 hours of behind-the-wheel practice before getting their license.
 Though practicing is crucial when it comes to passing your Georgia driving test, remember that not all practice is created equal.